enzosaracen/reed/README.md

-n-ary raid prototype using reed-solomon coding
+n-ary raid prototype using Reed-Solomon coding

 calling `./raid [n] [m] [all files]`, where `[all files]` consists of n×m paths will overwrite the last m files with check data to reconstruct up to m of the n×m files in case of failure